-Wednesday morning August 16th the 24-day old waning crescent Moon is within 2-3o from the reddish star Aldebaran and the rest of the stars of the open star cluster the Hyades, forming the v-shaped face of Taurus the Bull.
+Sunday September 30th the 20-day old waning gibbous Moon will be within 1-2o from the reddish star Aldebaran in the open star cluster the Hyades.
+The Hyades are a v-shaped group of stars making up the face of Taurus the Bull.

 Click here to go to the Qué tal in the Current Skies web site for monthly observing information, or here to return to bobs-spaces.

 Also Follow me and other great resources at Feedspot.